prin-r/Solana-deployment-interaction/README.md

     The more data you store, the more expensive it will be and so your account will need a sufficient balance to pay for rent fees.
     ```

-- Can I rent more space for an account or is the space determined only when creating an account and can't be changed?
+- Can I rent more space for an account or the space determined only when creating an account and can't be changed?

   - ```bash
     Can't be changed